-Corporate finance - buying or merging businesses, or organising substantial corporate financing - can be extremely important for your business and you personally as the owner.
-Thorough planning and clear objectives are key.
+Corporate finance - for example, buying or merging businesses, or organising substantial corporate financing - can be extremely important for your business and you personally as the owner.

 Major activities like these occur relatively infrequently, so in-house teams may have little relevant experience and expertise.
 Getting the right corporate finance advice is essential.

 In most companies, the finance director takes the main responsibility for corporate finance.
 But the typical finance director may rarely - or never - have been involved with a substantial corporate financing transaction such as buying a business.

 If your plans involve corporate finance, you should consider whether your management has the right expertise.
 You may want to appoint a finance director with previous experience, or to strengthen the board with a suitable non-executive director.